Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit: Conclusion

 We fitted the SHG and Raman responses of \ce{LiNbO3} together with the corresponding responses of KDP reference crystals and successfully extracted the nonlinear tensor elements.
 The values obtained are in close agreement with those reported in the literature\cite{KDP_properties, shoji_absolute_1997, roberts_simplified_1992, boyd_linbo3:_1964}.

-This new method offers a powerful and precise way to measure second- and possibly third-order nonlinear optical tensors in nano-objects.
-A key application is the rapid localization and characterization of 2D materials, which could greatly accelerate the fabrication of complex heterostructures.
-Inspired by X-ray diffraction or the structural biology Cryo-EM’s approach \cite{Dubochet1988CryoEM}, the technique also enables global tensor fitting from polarization maps of randomly oriented dielectric nanoparticles.
+This new method offers a powerful and precise way to measure the second-order nonlinear optical susceptibility tensor for SHG, with the possibility of coupling with other responses like Raman scattering.
+With further development of field propagation inside the samples with different topologies, it can potentially be applied to higher-order nonlinear processes and materials with complex structures, like a stack of films, nano-objects, and metamaterials.
+One of the promising applications is the rapid localization and characterization of 2D materials, which could greatly accelerate the fabrication of complex heterostructures.
+Inspired by X-ray diffraction or the structural biology Cryo-EM’s approach \cite{Dubochet1988CryoEM}, the technique could be used for global tensor fitting of randomly oriented dielectric nanoparticles for rapid characterization.